askui/idb-mcp/README.md

 Steps:

 - Open your client's MCP configuration file (location varies by client).
-- Add an entry named `askui-idb-mcp` that starts the server over SSE and sets a recommended target screen size.
+- Add an entry named `askui-idb-mcp` that starts the server over STDIO and sets a recommended target screen size.

 Example configuration: